5 min read #Photoessays #Japan

 This post is the first in a series of four about our latest trip to Japan.
-Its theme is Culture and Life in Japan.

 My last trip to Japan in late 2014 was a month-long affair: a week and a half with friends, the rest mostly alone.
 To say it was transformational would be a gross understatement.
 It led me to stop my previous blog that I had been writing for six years, quit my job, and pursue a career in another field.

 Anime, Manga, JPop, Japanese cuisine, and tuner car culture constructed an expectation of Japan as a land where everything is just a bit better than here in the US.
 I saw it as a world where design and craft are not only respected but are foundational aspects of peoples’ lives.

 I returned home after my last trip to Japan with the feeling that it is indeed the utopia that I had always imagined it to be.

 In the four years since that trip, my life has changed drastically.
 Like I mentioned earlier, I left my job, changed careers, and helped launch a company.
 I also got married and moved in with Q, my then-girlfriend, now-wife.

 She’s also a Japanophile, making her first visit months after mine.
 Given that she also grew up absorbing and appreciating Japanese culture, she returned to the US feeling very similar to how I felt.